RafaGimenez/demucs-splitter/README.md

 	conda activate demucs
 	pip install yt-dlp
 	```
-3. Download ffmpeg.exe from https://github.com/yt-dlp/FFmpeg-Builds and place it in the root directory.
+3. Download ffmpeg binary from https://github.com/yt-dlp/FFmpeg-Builds and place it in the same directory as the script.

 ## USAGE